Bitcoin-ABC/bitcoin-abc/web/alias-server/README.md

 [x] return addresses in parseAliasTx
 [] Complete getAliases function
 [] unit tests for getAliases function
-[] **Database**
+[] Refactor alias functions to accept constants as inputs, so unit tests can test different fees and addresses [] **Database**
 [] **API endpoints**